QuarkChain/quarkchain-contracts/StakingPoolContractUserGuide.md

 1. Use your favorite Ethereum tooling like _solc_ and _remix_ to compile the StakingPool contract, copy the byteCode and abi.

     - Paste your smart contract code in Remix and compile the smart contract.
-Click on start to compile to compile your smart contract. **QuarkChain VM hasn't supported Istanbul, complier version should <= 0.5.13**
+Click on start to compile to compile your smart contract. **QuarkChain VM hasn't supported Istanbul, complier version should be <= 0.5.13**

     - Choose the contract name that we want to deploy from the left dropdown and click on the details tab.
 You will see the bytecode and ABI while you scroll down the details.
     - Copy the byteCode and ABI by clicking on the copy to clipboard.